 |Return HOME||STREAMING TV OVERVIEW:|

-Details of the required individual component hardware may be found on our Local Antenna With Streaming page.
+Details of the required individual hardware may be found on our Local Antenna With Streaming page.

 * Internet speed must average above 25 Mbps or programs could be unstable if program is 4K or higher video, and / or if multiple programs downloading at the same time.
 Perhaps two programs being watched on separate TV sets, or another program being recorded.

-** Newer Smart TV sets (or Smart DVD player) have more options available for OTA and Streaming.
+** Newer Smart TV sets (or Smart DVD player) have more and enhanced options available for OTA and Streaming.

 Newer "Smart TV" sets will have an internet input port (Ethernet), and or connect wirelessly to your router.
 A button on the TV remote will switch the viewer from TV channels to the TV set internet connection.
-Different TV manufacturers have different labels for their internet "hub".
-Using the TV remote, the viewer will be able to navigate around the main TV internet screen and select applications (APP) to be installed.
-Once installed TV programs and movies through the APP may be viewed directly on the TV screen.
-While this is convenient, some manufacturers limit APP availabilities and moving around the screen with the remote cursor (arrow) can be slow.
-This is where the optional Roku or Fire stick come in to play.
+Different TV manufacturers have different labels for their internet "Input", "hub", "source", etc.

 See more info in our Streaming Sticks section.

-You will still have cable TV when you add OTA TV and or internet Streaming TV.
-You can use your TV remote INPUT button to switch your TV back and forth from cable, antenna over-the-air TV (OTA) channels, and on to internet streaming channels while you decide if streaming and or OTA is right for your household.
+Do not cancel your Cable TV subscription immediately.
+You can use your TV remote INPUT button to switch your TV back and forth from cable, antenna over-the-air TV (OTA) channels, and internet streaming channels while you decide if streaming or Over The Air is right for your household.

 As noted before, just a few items are required if you want additional viewing capabilities, but for a single TV set viewing OTA or internet based streaming TV, all that you need is a SMART TV, and:

 1.)
-An antenna and cable to connect to TV (For OTA) and or
+An antenna and cable to connect to TV (For Over The Air) and or

 2.)
-An internet connection if you want video streaming.
+An internet connection if you want video streaming from the inernet.

 With multiple TV sets, if you stream programs, each set will need a streaming stick.
 There are also router selections available to feed multiple TV sets from a single source.
 I believe it easier to just have a streaming stick for each TV.